kyma-project/kyma/tests/end-to-end/backup-restore-test/README.md

 ```bash
 helm test backup-test
 ```
-The test creates a new Namespace called `restore-test-{UUID}`.
-This Namespace contains all resources created during the test.

 ### Run tests using Telepresence
 [Telepresence](https://www.telepresence.io/) allows you to run tests locally while connecting a service to a remote Kubernetes cluster.
 It is helpful when the test needs access to other services in a cluster.